Regression and enforced dependence

 It is natural for children and young people of all ages to regress when they are unwell.
 The manifestations of this vary with age.

-It is very important that parents / carers keep the same ‘rules’ and limits around behaviour that they have always had for a number of reasons:
+It is important that parents and carers maintain consistent behavioural boundaries that they had for several reasons:

 Toddlers and pre-school children